Mark Zuckerberg unveils wild AR plans at Facebook Connect event

-At the Facebook Connect event, Mark Zuckerberg's opening keynote detailed the plans he has for a metaverse that combines the real virtual world that allow people to connect wherever they are in the world - using devices like the Oculus Quest 2 headset and the Ray-Ban Stories smart glasses.
+At the Connect event, Mark Zuckerberg's opening keynote detailed the plans he has for a metaverse that combines the real virtual world that allow people to connect wherever they are in the world - using devices like the Oculus Quest 2 headset, the Ray-Ban Stories smart glasses and now Project Cambria.

 Users will be able to create AR tags attached to real-world locations to create art and tell stories, play table tennis or chess with players that aren't there physically, and interact with digital objects that react realistically to user movements.

-Right now Facebook's plans seem far more like science fiction, but Mark Zuckerberg is working hard to explain how its Horizon VR and AR platform can bring these ideas into reality.
+Right now Facebook's (now called Meta) plans seem far more like science fiction, but Mark Zuckerberg is working hard to explain how its Horizon VR and AR platform can bring these ideas into reality.
 However, his cautious wording reveals that this interconnected future is still uncertain.

 Analysis: "This sounds like science fiction"